What is Satisfactory Academic Progress (SAP)?

-Satisfactory Academic Progress is defined as:
+Satisfactory Academic Progress (SAP) Requirements:

 - Minimum cumulative grade point average (GPA) of 2.0 for all undergraduate students.